 To order the quantity required.
 Under the arrangements, medicines are ordered in multiples of the PBS maximum quantity, as set out in the Schedule.

 For example, if the medicine has a PBS maximum quantity of 30 capsules and the AHS needs 90 capsules total, the quantity required for supply is 3.
 Broken packs can't be ordered.

 To confirm the quantity supplied to the AHS.
 If the quantity ordered is different from the quantity supplied, the variation is shown in this column.

 Approved suppliers should bundle claim packages by community name.
 Where there are multiple supply dates for a single community, claims should be sorted by date order.

 When completing a claim, the approved supplier must provide the following details:

 - the date and signature of the pharmacist

-For each medicine supplied to an approved AHS under these arrangements, the approved supplier receives a reimbursement that is the sum of:
+For each medicine supplied to an approved AHS under these arrangements, the approved supplier gets a reimbursement that is the sum of:

 - the approved price to pharmacist

 - a mark-up, as appropriate for the cost of the item